South Carolina General Assembly

 (c) determined that the allegation was substantiated but failed to remedy the violation.

 (I) The State Board shall issue a written determination letter to the complainant, the individual alleged to have included or promoted the prohibited concept, and the LEA from which the allegation arose.
-This determination letter is subject to the Family Educational Rights and Privacy Act of 1974 (FERPA), 20 U.S.C.
-Section 1232g and any law of this State that relates to the privacy of student information.
+This determination letter is subject to any Federal or State law that relates to the privacy of student information.

-(J) Pending the issuance of a final order by the State Board in a proceeding pursuant to this section, no preliminary information gathered by the department concerning misconduct reasonably believed to constitute grounds for disciplinary action, including the name and certificate number of the certified educator, may be disclosed to any third party.
+(J) Pending the issuance of a final order by the State Board in a proceeding pursuant to this section, no preliminary information gathered by the department concerning misconduct reasonably believed to constitute grounds for disciplinary action, including the name and certificate number of the certified educator, may be disclosed.

-(1) LEA shall enter a corrective action plan that:
+(1) LEA shall immediately take a corrective action plan that:

 (a) identifies specific acts or steps the LEA will take to resolve the noncompliance;